MrLaki5/Backgammon-game/README.md

     *   Type of players: human, bot

-    *   Score traking and statistics
+    *   Score tracking and statistics

     *   Easy to pause and continue game after